Friday, 29 June 2007

 I believe by lending a hand to help, a ear to listen and moment to share, it will not only help us to a achieve a more balanced life but also strengthen our mind, body and soul.

-Please visit Taman Megah's and
+Please visit Taman Megah's Handicapped and Disabled

 Children's Home, a place that changed my perspective of life.